 Some witnesses will be asked to give evidence at a public hearing.
 Not everyone who has given a witness statement to the Inquiry will be asked to do so.
-The statements of some witnesses who do not give oral evidence may be read aloud by counsel to the Inquiry at public hearings.
+The whole or parts of statements of some witnesses who do not give oral evidence may be read aloud by counsel to the Inquiry at public hearings.
+You can find out more about hearings in our guidelines in relation to hearings.